 While these cakes easily stand-alone, they’re over-the-top delicious when served with whipped cream or vanilla ice cream; the combination of warm chocolate and cool cream is an absolute delight.
 As for dessert wine, chocolate is too intense and bitter for many sweet wines, but not port.
 Sounds like perfection to us.

 - 1/2 cup (4 oz) unsalted butter, plus more to butter the molds

 - 2 eggs

 - 2 teaspoons flour, plus more for dusting

-- 3. Butter and lightly flour four 4-ounce molds, custard cups, or ramekins.
+- Generously butter and lightly flour four 4-ounce molds, custard cups, or ramekins.
 Tap out the excess flour, then butter and flour them again.
 Divide the batter among the molds.
-(At this point you can refrigerate the desserts until you are ready to eat, for up to several hours; bring them back to room temperature before baking.)
+(At this point you can refrigerate the desserts until you are ready to eat for up to several hours.
+Bring them back to room temperature before baking.)

 - Preheat the oven to 450°F (230°C).
 Bake the molds on a tray for 6 to 7 minutes; the center will still be quite soft, but the sides will be set.

 - Invert each mold onto a plate and let sit for about 10 seconds.
 Unmold by lifting up one corner of the mold; the cake will fall out onto the plate.
 Serve immediately.